Right

 In India, the Official Secrets Act 1923 was enacted to protect the official secrets.
 The new information law intend to disclose information, replacing the ‘culture of secrecy’ in administration.
 It will promote public accountability which is a part of governance.
 Where the accountability is exposed, the malpractice, mismanagement, abuse of discretion, bribery etc are trimmed down.

-The right to Know flows directly from the guarantee of free speech and expression in Art 19(1)a of the Constitution of India.
-Yet, it requires fair and efficient procedures to make the freedom of information work.
+in Art 19(1)a of the Constitution of India.
+Yet, it requires fair and efficient

 The Act extends to the whole of India except the State of Jammu and Kashmir.
 [S.(12)]